Codecademy/docs/content/go/concepts/math-functions/terms/round/round.md

   - 'paths/computer-science'
 ---

 The **`Round()`** function in Go is used to round a given number to the nearest integer.
-This function is part of the `math` package which needs to be imported to use in Go programs.
+This function is part of the `math` package, and the package must be imported to use the function in a Go program.

 ## Syntax